 Hydrocephalus, a buildup of fluid in your brain, can occur at any age, but it’s more common in infants and senior adults.
 At any age, hydrocephalus is a serious problem that can lead to brain damage.
 Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery specializes in neurosurgery, including a minimally invasive procedure that can bypass the buildup of fluid.
-At the first sign of hydrocephalus, call their office in Largo, Florida, or book an appointment online.
+At the first sign of hydrocephalus, call their office in Clearwater, Tampa Bay, Florida, or book an appointment online.

 Hydrocephalus occurs when cerebrospinal fluid builds up deep within the brain.
 Cerebrospinal fluid surrounds your brain and spinal cord.
 Normally, it flows through special cavities in your brain called ventricles, where it serves three functions:

 When the fluid accumulates, it can damage brain tissue and cause severe impairments in brain function.